mwat56/Nele/README.md

     -uu string
         <userName> (optional) user update: update a username in the password file

-    Most options can be set in an INI file to keep he commandline short ;-)
+    Most options can be set in an INI file to keep the command-line short ;-)

     $ _